Cleveland: Government and courts

-Cleveland operates on a mayor–council (strong mayor) form of government, in which the mayor is the chief executive.
+Cleveland operates on a mayor–council (strong mayor) form of government, in which the mayor is the chief executive and the city council serves as the legislative branch.
+City council members are elected from 17 wards to four-year terms.
 From 1924 to 1931, the city briefly experimented with a council–manager government under William R. Hopkins and Daniel E. Morgan before returning to the mayor–council system.